 Spirituality can be an important element in overall well-being and in dealing with illness or injury.
 Chaplains with the University of Mississippi Medical Center and the state's only academic medical school are trained to minister to all, regardless of denomination or religious tradition.

 The hospital's interfaith chapel is a calming sanctuary for all seeking spiritual comfort.
-Located in the upper lobby off the main entrance, it is available from 8 a.m.-5 p.m.
-Monday-Friday and 10 a.m.-noon Sunday.
+Located in the upper lobby off the main entrance of University Hospital, it is available 8 a.m.–5 p.m., Monday–Friday, and 10 a.m.–noon, Sunday.
 A quiet worship room across from the chapel is always open.

 Muslim prayers are said at 1–2 p.m.
 Fridays in the chapel.